ray-project/ray/README.md

-# Halo
+# Ray

-Halo is a distributed execution framework with a Python-like programming model.
+Ray is a distributed execution framework with a Python-like programming model.

 ## Design Decisions